netcarver/vim-clutch-leostick/README.md

-Vim-Clutch Using A FreeTronics LeoStick.
+Vim-Clutch Using A Freetronics LeoStick.
 ========================================

 A Vim-Clutch is a footswitch that allows you to easily switch modes in Vim.
 As far as I can tell the original idea can